flutter/website/src/content/platform-integration/web/wasm.md

 ### Open the app in a compatible web browser
 Even with the `--wasm` flag, Flutter will still compile the application to JavaScript.
-If WasmGC support is not detected at runtime, the JavaScript output is used so the application will continue to work across
+If WasmGC support is not detected at runtime, the JavaScript output is used so the application will continue to work in all major browsers.

 You can verify whether the app is actually running with Wasm by checking for the `dart2wasm` environment variable, set during compilation (preferred).